kmtenhouse/fork-to-finish/README.md

 * To define custom error handlers, add new files within ```server/middleware/errorhandlers```.
 These files should each export a function with four parameters (err, req, res, next).
 * Ensure your new file is imported into ```server/middleware/errorhandlers``` and exported in the preferred execution order

-## Future Features
+## Upcoming Releases
-Future features include:
+Future features on the roadmap include:
 * More robust front-end auth example
 * More robust error handling when required configs are missing
 * Back end test examples for database services and express routes
 * Front end test examples

+## Addendum: Privacy Policy
+<a name="#privacy"></a>
+This example project uses cookies to store a small amount of data on your personal computer to verify that you are authenticated.
+This project does not retain any information about individuals aside from a numeric id number provided by Google.

 ## Addendum: Setting up a Google project with credentials for Open Id Connect
-<a name="#google">This project uses Google's Open Id Connect service to authenticate users.</a> Website visitors who have an existing google account can use those credentials to authenticate themselves without ever passing any sensitive information (such as password) through this project.
+<a name="#google"></a>This project uses Google's Open Id Connect service to authenticate users.
+Website visitors who have an existing google account can use those credentials to authenticate themselves without ever passing any sensitive information (such as password) through this project.
 In order to use this auth strategy for your own project, you will need to register your application with Google as follows:

 1. Register for a developer account at [https://console.developers.google.com/].
 2. Log in and create a new project.